ayjays132/PhillOS/docs/cursor_themes.md

 ## Integration with Light/Dark Theme

-By default PhillOS ships with `arrow_light.svg` and `arrow_dark.svg` which pair with the light and dark UI themes.
-The cursor URL is applied via the CSS variable `--phillos-cursor` in `index.css` and updated whenever the theme changes.
+By default PhillOS ships with `arrow_light.svg` and a Mac-inspired `mac.svg`.
+The cursor graphic is rendered at the pointer position by the `Cursor` component and the system cursor is hidden via CSS.

 Users can switch cursor themes from **Settings → Cursor Settings**.